zozzlethena/docs/pages/tokenomics.md

  * All ongoing payments made to the team members in `FLOW` will vest for 6 months, 3-month lock in a `$FLOW` followed by a linear 3-month unlock period.

-### Optimism Team
+### Arbitrum Team

-The Optimism team has a vested interest in ensuring that Velocimeter achieves its mission of serving as an ecosystem public good.
+The Arbitrum team has a vested interest in ensuring that Velocimeter achieves its mission of serving as an ecosystem public good.
 The team will receive 20M (5%) `$FLOW` in the initial distribution, to support that interest.